Interceptor 400: Design and development

 Its first flight was on June 27, 1969, and certification was obtained in 1971.
 However, without adequately funded buyers, major Interceptor investor Paul Luce eventually took possession of the company's intellectual property and the prototype Interceptor 400 when the firm could not repay capital he had loaned it.
 The rights were then owned by Prop-Jets Inc, in which Luce maintained a 50% stake.
 Later Prop-Jets changed its name to Interceptor Aircraft Company, with Mr. Luce no longer being involved.
-There is one Interceptor 400 plane still registered and still flying.

 A militarized version, the Interceptor I400-M reached at least the planning stage.
-It was envisaged for a wide variety of roles, including training, reconnaissance, Forward Air Control, and Counterinsurgency, as well as general utility duties.
+It was envisaged for a wide variety of roles, including training, reconnaissance, Forward Air Control, and counterinsurgency, as well as general utility duties.

 On May 22, 2014, Global Parts Group, of Augusta, Kansas, announced they had acquired the type certificate of the Interceptor 400 and the Meyers 200 aircraft models.
 The Global Parts Group formed a separate affiliate company, Interceptor Aviation Inc., for the ownership of the type certificate, along with all assets and intellectual property related to both the Interceptor 400 and Meyers 200 type designs.
-The aircraft design and tooling were discovered in storage in a barn on a farm in Wichita, Kansas.
+In September 2019 the type certificate, design data, tooling and a complete Interceptor 400 aircraft were again offered for sale.
+As of 2026, the type certificate still lists the Holder as Interceptor Aviation, of Bethany, Oklahoma.